haystack/YouPS/docs/calendar.md

-# Calendar Module

-## Introduction
+# Incorporating your schedule into email automation
+<p align="right">Dillon Zhang</p>

-With our current YouPS library users have control over automating their emails.
-From our initial user study, we found that users would like their email to interface with third party applications as well.
-Users stated they wanted to `put "attending" emails in their calendar`, `make a career calendar out of emails containing applications`, and `calendars to ask for approval of the events before filling it in on the calendar.`
+From [our need-finding study on email automation](https://dl.acm.org/citation.cfm?id=3300604), we found that email users would like their email to interface with their schedule.
+For instance, users stated they wanted to `highlight emails related to my current schedule`, `put "attending" emails in their calendar`, `make a career calendar out of emails containing applications`, and `calendars to ask for approval of the events before filling it in on the calendar.`

-## Related Works
-Currently calendar apps, such as [Google Calendar](https://www.google.com/calendar) allow users to manually schedule events and put in recurring events.
-Other applications, such as [Calendly](https://calendly.com/), allow others to interact with a user’s calendar.
-These cause the calendar to be a stand alone application that the users need to maintain.
-We want to bridge this gap by provide third party applications to calendars.
+Calendars already have been tightly integrated into email.
+Calendar apps, such as [Google Calendar](https://www.google.com/calendar) and [Outlook](https://outlook.live.com), allow users to schedule events and forward events using email.
+[Calendly](https://calendly.com/) allows others to interact with a user’s calendar to coordinate scheduling easier.
+While these applications help users to access to their calendar easy from email, YouPS envisions smart inboxes where users can automate based on their schedule.

-## Our Approach
-In our library, users are able to write functions to automate away email tasks.
-By introducing this Calendar Module, we allow users to connect a third party calendar application and work with additional context.
+With YouPS Calendar module, users can connect their calendar and work with additional context.
 This new module will allow users to connect to their calendars and use additional data, such as their availability and upcoming event, in their email automation process.

 ## Design Scenarios